Showcasing passion while bringing out authenticity

 Since I was a little kid, I’ve been fascinated by video and the world of broadcasting.
 I thought I wanted to work at a TV station until I grew up and realized what TV stations were really about.
 After running a web design & hosting business started in 1996, I have come back to my childhood dream of operating a TV station and working with video.
 Only now the TV station is delivered via the web!
 You can find my project, The Elevation Station at elevationstation.tv

 Born and raised in the South, Lydia moved from New Orleans to the West Coast after having the profound experience of finding her people at the Oregon Country Fair.
 Ushered into the best of West Coast festival culture, Lydia found herself in love with the Pacific Northwest and Oregon in particular.
-After moving to Olympia to attend The Evergreen State College, she pursued a massage career before creating a sugar free chocolate company now known as Pure Love Chocolate.
+After moving to Olympia to attend The Evergreen State College, she pursued a massage career before creating a sugar free chocolate company now known as Pure Love Chocolate that we both own and operate today.
 Lydia is an excellent writer and editor with a keen eye for what can be made better.
 Always refining and improving, she has an excellent sense of what makes great video.

 As the main interviewer for Starchild Video projects, Lydia is a warm and inviting presence on the set.
 While many people are sheepish about being on camera, that anxiety melts away after a few minutes sitting with Lydia.
 The result is a relaxed and flowing conversation that ends on a sweet note.
 Afterward people will often comment on how much they enjoyed the interview!